-With over 40 million Americans suffering from a sleeping disorder such as sleep apnea, our team at Spark Sleep Solutions are committed to providing professional sleep apnea treatments so that you can enjoy the great nights sleep that you’ve needed.
-We proudly offer treatments to to patients from San Jose, Santa Cruz, Los Gatos, San Ramon and the surrounding areas.
+Struggling with lack of sleep?
+On a desperate search for snoring treatment for your partner, so that you both can enjoy the rest you need?
+With over 40 million Americans suffering from a sleeping disorder such as sleep apnea, our team at Spark Sleep Solutions are committed to providing professional sleep apnea treatments to restore your sleep.
+As your sleep apnea doctor, we proudly offer treatments to patients in San Jose, Santa Cruz, Los Gatos, San Ramon and the surrounding areas.

-When seeking treatment for sleep apnea, you have a number of options available to you, including oral appliances, CPAP, and surgery.
+When seeking snoring treatment, there are a number of options available to you, including the oral sleep appliance, CPAP, and surgery.
 At Spark Sleep Solutions, we specialize in oral and dental treatment options that are easier to use and can help alleviate your sleeping issues.

-Which treatment option is best for you will depend on your individual needs.
-The most common choices are either oral appliances or CPAP since they relieve most problems caused by sleep apnea.
-Surgery is reserved for the more serious cases of sleep apnea in which other treatment options proved be insufficient to provide relief.
+Finding the best snoring treatment option depends on your individual needs.
+Common choices are either oral sleep appliances or CPAP, since they both relieve most problems caused by sleep apnea.
+Surgery is reserved for the more serious cases of sleep apnea in which other treatment options proved to be insufficient to provide relief.

-With both oral appliances and CPAP, while the both work to help you achieve a healthy night of sleep, they are very different in terms of benefits they provide as treatment methods.
+While both oral appliances and CPAP work to help you achieve a healthy night of sleep, they are very different in how they accomplish this.
 Below is a helpful chart outlining the key differences between these treatment methods.

 |Advantages||OAT (Oral Appliance Therapy)||CPAP|